Avoiding Home Buyer Mistakes And Closing Mortgage On Time

 - The second mortgage is issued by a bank or credit union

-- The combination of the first mortgage and the second mortgage divided by the appraised value of the property will yield the Cumulative Loan To Value or CLTV.
-If the home owner had a first mortgage of 80,000 and second mortgage of $15,000 and you add both mortgages together and divide it by the appraised value of $100,000, the cumulative loan to value or CLTV will yield 95% CLTV
+- If the homeowner had a first mortgage of 80,000 and a second mortgage of $15,000, adding both mortgages together and dividing it by the appraised value of $100,000, the cumulative loan to value or CLTV will yield 95% CLTV

-30 Year Fixed Rate Mortgage Versus Adjustable Fixed Rate Mortgages
+30 Year Fixed Rate Mortgage Versus Adjustable Fixed-Rate Mortgages

 Here are the reasons why: